0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).

-MPC tokens need to unstaked  and free to be transferable.
+MPC tokens need to unstaked  and free from vesting schedule to be transferable.
 You can always calculate how many MPC tokens you can transfer with the formula: $MPC_{transferable} = MPC_{free} - MPC_{staked}$

 If tokens are associated to a contract, and you want to transfer the tokens, you should sum the